Taking a stand against sharps injuries

 - Surgical sharps injuries represented 38% of all sharps injuries reported

 Bringing thought-leaders and industry experts together, we are privileged to sponsor the inaugural 'It's Not OK' event to help tackle the persistent issue of sharps injuries occurrence and prevention strategies.
 Speakers include Karen Daley - Former President of the American Nurses Association, Terry Grimmond - Microbiologist and lead investigator of the EXPO-STOP survey, and Mary J Ogg - Senior Perioperative practice specialist at AORN.

 Serving healthcare for over 30 years, we are very cognizant that an issue as big as this is not solved by putting forward a single remedy in isolation.
-A safe container, no matter how safe, cannot eliminate the issue of needle-stick injuries single handedly; albeit vital, it is a single piece of a much bigger strategy.
-Industry reporting of NI, placement, staff training, SED use and other preventative strategies all form part of the collective need of safeguarding healthcare workers from sharps injuries.
+A sharps container, no matter how safe, cannot eliminate the issue of needlestick injuries single handedly; albeit vital, it is a single piece of a much bigger strategy.
+Industry reporting of NI, sharps container placement, staff training, SED use and other preventative strategies all form part of the collective need of safeguarding healthcare workers from sharps injuries.